DopamineDriven/home-sharing-app/README.md

 ### GraphQL Resolvers
 - have access to up to four positional args
     - if an arg is unused prefix with underscore (_root)

+### Apollo-Server-Express Package
+- allows for creating schema with the easier GraphQL schema Language